API Gateway Security Best Practices for 2024

 Use Modern Authentication Methods

-The implementation of modern authentication methods, such as OAuth 2.0 and JWT, can significantly improve authentication and authorization practices in the system.
+The implementation of modern authentication methods, such as OAuth 2.0 and JWT, can significantly improve API Gateway Authentication practices in the system.
 In fact, OAuth 2.0 is popular for its ability to allow third-party access to resources without exposing credentials.
 Also, JWT tokens provide a secure and URL-safe means of communication between parties.

 oauth authentication in api gateways security